msgr0/gplas2/README.md

     ##
     ## You did not indicate a threshold prediction.
 Using 0.5 because you are using mlplasmids
     ##
-    ## You did not pass the number of times to look for paths based on each plasmid seed, using 20 as default
+    ## You did not pass the number of times to look for walks based on each plasmid seed, using 20 as default
     ##
     ## ##################################################################
     ## Conda is present